 Zika has been known to exist since 1947, but was long considered to be a minor disease that causes only mild illness.
-Late last year, Zika became linked to a dramatic increase in Brazil of microcephaly, a birth defect in which babies are born with abnormally small heads.
+In recent years, Zika became linked to a dramatic increase in cases of microcephaly in Brazil, a birth defect in which babies are born with abnormally small heads.

 The World Health Organization has already deemed Zika virus to be an international public health emergency and has said that the disease may cause a severe public health crisis.